abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

   14. Remove duplicated from an array
   15. How do you flatten an array
   16. What are the different ways to merge and concat an array?
-  17. What is symbol and what are the benefit of using `symbol`
+  17. What is a symbol and what is the benefit of using `symbol`
 :::

-Yes, type matters a lot in all of the programming language. which is an identity to a variable.
+Yes, type matters a lot in all of the programming languages. which is an identity to a variable.

-There is overall 8 different datatype present in Javascript which is further divide into primitive and non-primitive
+There is an overall 8 different datatype present in Javascript which is further divided into primitive and non-primitive

 ## Primitive Datatype
 ----

-There are 7 primitive datatypes and these datatypes are immutable
+There are 7 primitive data types and these datatypes are immutable

 ### 1. Boolean

-Boolean is just a true and false like any other programming language
+Boolean is just true and false like any other programming language

 ### 2. Number
-🔸 Numbers represent both integer and floating value along with this two there there are many other types like
+🔸 Numbers represent both integer and floating value along with this two there are many other types like

 `Infinity` represent mathematical ♾️ which is special value greater than any number